KilianB/NetflixViewingActivityVisualizer/Readme.md

 Visualize your personal netflix statistics, a small sample project utilizing *new features* found in Java 8, 9 and 10.

 Before you ask, no, I did not accumulate all those hours and episodes on my own.
-While the viewing history of subaccounts is seperated some people tend to use the service utilizing my profile ;).
+While the viewing history of sub accounts is seperated some people tend to use the service utilizing my profile.

 If you create your own graphics and stumble upon a great looking color theme feel free to send me a message and I'll add a small collection of presets.

 ## Sample Output

 ![netflixinfographics](https://user-images.githubusercontent.com/9025925/44119605-05d28f44-a01a-11e8-9e02-7d381b2d6ff7.png)

 ## Usage